 Day Care Centers play a very important role in monitoring the children.
 Registering the children with Day Care Centers can ensure comprehensive and holistic treatment.

-Blood Transfusion, iron chelation, and managing of complications take care of the conventional treatment of children suffering from Thalassaemia Major.
+Blood Transfusion, iron chelation, and managing of complications take care of the conventional treatment of children living with Thalassaemia Major.
 This of course is a lifelong treatment.
 The only permanent cure available today is a Stem Cell Transplant, for which an HLA matched donor is required.